rafi0101/Android-Room-Database-Backup/README.md

 - Set your custom name to the Backup files

   **Attention**\
   If a backup file with the same name already exists, it will be replaced
+  customBackupFileName should not contain file extension.
+File extension(s) will be added automatically
+  ".sqlite3" is the default file extension and for encrypted backups ".aes" will be added

   ```kotlin
   .customBackupFileName(*DatabaseName* + *currentTime* + ".sqlite3")